pkumod/GPU_DGM/README.md

 # Towards Sufficient GPU-accelerated Dynamic Graph Management: Survey and Experiment
 ------------
-+ This is the artifacts of our paper titled Towards Sufficient GPU-accelerated Dynamic Graph Management: Survey and Experiment for VLDB 2025.
+This is the artifact of our paper titled Towards Sufficient GPU-accelerated Dynamic Graph Management: Survey and Experiment for VLDB 2025.

 ## Environment Requirements